 George Martin was forced to call EMI and request the loan of two four-track consoles to connect to Apple’s eight-track recorder.
 The failure of The Beatles to listen to his objections led Martin to distance himself from the Get Back project, and much of the production work was handed to engineer Glyn Johns.

 In 1969 Allen Klein began an attempt to clean up The Beatles’ tangled business empire.
 A number of people – including Mardas – subsequently left the organisation, either being fired or resigning, as Klein attempted to transform Apple into a more efficient business.

 It later emerged that every British patent Mardas had applied for on Apple’s behalf was turned down on the grounds of unoriginality, and that the designs that did reach production were variants of already-existing products.

 After The Beatles, Mardas mostly sank back into obscurity.
 It later transpired that his primary electronic experience had been gained as a television repair man in Greece.
-In spite of this, Magic Alex remains a source of intrigue to many Beatles fans: colourful stories about him are plentiful, and he was a significant presence during one of the group's most creative and controversial periods.
+In spite of this, Magic Alex remained a source of intrigue to many Beatles fans: colourful stories about him are plentiful, and he was a significant presence during one of the group’s most creative and controversial periods.

 Alexis Mardas died in his apartment in the Kolonaki neighbourhood of Athens, Greece in January 2017.
 His body was discovered on 13 January, but early reports suggested he had been deceased for several more days.
 He had reportedly been suffering from pneumonia.

 I feel very sad.
 "Magic Alex" Mardas was a good friend to both John and I. He was not just talented, he had a big heart.

 love, yoko pic.twitter.com/Aw01TxUSLn

 — Yoko Ono ???? (@yokoono) January 16, 2017